You are on the third John 15-21 Study Page of

 Thank the Lord that he willingly went to the Cross to take your punishment.
 Thank him for his grace that enabled him to go through that crisis.
 Ask him for that same grace for your days.

-In this last and final Part watch for the evidence that declares Jesus Christ as unique in the history of mankind: his resurrection after death.
+In this penultimate Part watch for the evidence that declares Jesus Christ as unique in the history of mankind: first of all his death.
 Read the details, be quite clear, he died!
-Read the testimonies, be quite clear he rose from the dead!
-In some ways these are the most important chapters in the whole Bible, showing as they do the death of the Saviour of the world, and his resurrection triumph.
-Watch also how Jesus goes to lengths to meet his various close followers and re-establish them and set them on their future course.
-Poignant chapters!
+In some ways these are the most important chapters in the whole Bible, showing as they do the death of the Saviour of the world, and then later his resurrection triumph.